tim0001/Pairs/README.md

 ### Game of Pairs
 -----------------
-Match pairs of numbers, my first game made using Tkinter in Python.
+A game of matching pairs of numbers.
+My first game made in Tkinter, Python.